Want to Learn More?

-You may declare one of two focused curricular tracks in either (1) Intellectual Property Law (with an optional Patent Law or Technology and Data Privacy Law specialization) or (2) Social Justice & Public Interest Law.
-You are not required, though, to declare or remain in a specific track.
-The same level of rigor and standards applies across the curriculum, whether or not you elect a track.
+You may apply to participate in one of two focused curricular tracks in either (1) Intellectual Property Law (with an optional Patent Law or Technology and Data Privacy specialization) or (2) Social Justice & Public Interest Law.
+You are not required, though, to apply to or remain in a specific curricular track.

 Is there an alternative option if I cannot attend one of the on-campus components?

 On-campus classes and events require physical attendance.
-However, if you need to miss an on-campus class and know that ahead of time, check with your professor about their makeup policy and request a recording of the class.
+However, if you need to miss an on-campus class and know that ahead of time, check with your professor about their makeup policy and whether a recording of the class is available.

 Are there extra costs associated with the on-campus components?

 Am I responsible for my own travel and hotel costs?

 Yes, you will be responsible for your own transportation and hotel accommodations if needed.
 Please ask your admissions advisor for recommendations.
 A special discounted rate is available to JD Flex students at the San Francisco Marriott Marquis.

 Why should I attend GGU?